Artificial intelligence is about the people, not the machines

 Decades ago, Dalio says he would write down his criteria for making a trade and then work to see if those criteria could be converted into an algorithm.

 “When I think hard I can convert qualitative problems to quantitative problems,” Dalio noted.
-“I ordered a cob salad.
+“I ordered a Cobb salad.
 If I could slow down I’d write down my criteria for a Cobb salad — qualitative judgment for liking a Cobb salad.”

 This expert systems approach is antithetical to today’s conceptions of deep learning whereby a machine learning model is trained on massive quantities of data to produce a conclusion based on inductive reasoning.